New book now available: The County Down Trophy Races 1934 to 1936. 240 pages and over 100 photos. £25 including 1st class post (UK).

 A Passion for Irish Motoring History

 A member of the Society of Automotive Historians in Britain, Paul Robinson is passionate about Northern Ireland's motorsport history.
 His first book, Cultra - Motoring With Panache, offers a unique and engaging perspective on the exciting and vibrant world of motoring in Edwardian era Ireland.
-As a motorsport ...
+The second book, ...

 Ballybannon Hill to Magilligan Strand

-New book out in December 2023_ Ballybannon Hill to Magilligan Strand.
-Motorsport in Northern Ireland 1922 to June 1933
+Ballybannon Hill to Magilligan Strand.
+Motorsport in Northern Ireland 1922 to June 1933.

 Highlights